Custom Acquisition Events

 'axes': {'arbitrary_axis_name': index},

-#'properties' for the manipulation of hardware by specifying an arbitrary
+# 'properties' allows manipulation of hardware by specifying an arbitrary

-#list of properties
+# list of properties

-'properties':
+'properties': [

-[['device_name', 'property_name', 'property_value'],
+['device_name', 'property_name', 'property_value'],

-['device_name_2', 'property_name_2', 'property_value_2']]
+['device_name_2', 'property_name_2', 'property_value_2']

 }